 Geoff is vibrant, colourful and outspoken, a hoot when you get him going, and Louie lets him do most of the talking.
 But they both know food and their love of sharing it with customers is obvious.
 Drop in sometime and let them share it with you.

-If you’re lucky enough to be staying at the hotel, you’ll find that chef Wander Bester and his kitchen staff continue the gourmet theme at breakfast, with a spread that included fresh fruit salad, creamy yoghurt, home-made granola, muffins, scones, cheeses – and that was just the first course.
-Second course was flapjacks with berry coulis, followed by a delicious tower of mushroom, tomato, bacon and egg – a novel and attractive twist on the same-old, same-old hot breakfast.
+If you’re lucky enough to be staying at the hotel, you’ll find that the kitchen staff continue the gourmet theme at breakfast, with a spread that includes fresh fruit salad, creamy yoghurt, home-made granola, muffins, scones, cheeses – and that's just the first course.
+Second course might be flapjacks with berry coulis, followed by a delicious tower of mushroom, tomato, bacon and egg – a novel and attractive twist on the same-old, same-old hot breakfast.

 Service got off to a slow start; turned out there was a computer crisis that threw things for a loop, especially orders and payments.
 When our food did arrive, though, it was good.
 I’d been disappointed that the signature bobotie wasn’t on the menu that day, but hubby’s chicken wrap and lemon meringue pie were tasty, as was my spicy butternut soup which came with freshly made roosterkoek.
 These traditional breads are baked daily in a wood-burning oven behind the restaurant and it may be the first time I’ve had such a perfect one, light and airy.
 Kudos to the roosterkoek baker.

 Regulars on the menu include Cape curry, lamb shank, oxtail and traditional melktert.
 The Old Gaol is one of few restaurants in Swellendam open for lunch on Sundays and makes a perfect place to take the family because there’s a play area out back and a special kiddies menu.